On this page:

 The cooling-off period does not apply when:

-- the property was purchased within three clear business days before or after a public auction
+- the property was purchased at a public auction or within three clear business days before or after a public auction

 - the property is used mainly for industrial or commercial purposes